sagemath/sage/src/doc/en/developer/portability_testing.rst

 Automatic testing on multiple platforms on GitHub Actions
 =========================================================

-The Sage source tree includes a default configuration for GitHub Actions that runs our portability tests on a multitude of platforms on every push of a tag (but not of a branch) to a repository for which GitHub Actions are enabled.
+The Sage source tree includes a configuration (a suite of scripts) for GitHub Actions that runs portability tests on a multitude of platforms using the Docker-based testing framework described above, on every push of a tag (but not of a branch) to a repository for which GitHub Actions are enabled.

-In particular, it automatically runs on our main repository sagemath/sage on every release tag.
+In particular, it runs on our main repository sagemath/sage on every release tag.

 This is defined in the files

-- :sage_root:`.github/workflows/ci-linux.yml`
+- :sage_root:`.github/workflows/ci-linux.yml` CI Linux workflow
-  (which calls :sage_root:`.github/workflows/docker.yml`) and
+- :sage_root:`.github/workflows/docker.yml` called by CI Linux workflow

-- :sage_root:`.github/workflows/ci-macos.yml`
+- :sage_root:`.github/workflows/ci-macos.yml` CI macOS workflow
-  (which calls :sage_root:`.github/workflows/macos.yml`).
+- :sage_root:`.github/workflows/macos.yml` called by CI macOS workflow

 GitHub Actions runs these build jobs on 2-core machines with 7 GB of RAM memory and 14 GB of SSD disk space, cf.